anup221/subtrack/README.md

 # 🔐 Google OAuth2

-SubTrack supports Google OAuth2 authentication for application users and platform administrators.
+SubTrack supports Google OAuth2 authentication for both application users and platform administrators.

 The OAuth flow is: